Easy Shrimp Cocktail with Creamy Sriracha Cocktail Sauce (Video)

 This Easy Shrimp Cocktail with Creamy Sriracha Cocktail Sauce will be a hit at a holiday party!
 And for everyone who loves Sriracha, this spicy appetizer with shrimp is low-carb, keto, low-glycemic, gluten-free, dairy-free, and South Beach Diet Phase One.
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Use the Diet-Type Index to find more recipes like this one.

 And all through December I’ll be bringing you some holiday food ideas that are delicious but won’t sabotage the diet or raise your blood sugar, and this Easy Shrimp Cocktail with Creamy Sriracha Cocktail Sauce is something I promise will be a hit for a holiday party.